Location & Access

 NAHANNI NATIONAL PARK RESERVE MAP

-The Prairie Creek Mine Site is situated 7 kilometres upstream of the recently expanded Nahanni National Park Reserve boundary.
+The Prairie Creek Mine Site is situated 7 kilometres upstream of the expanded Nahanni National Park Reserve boundary.
 For more information on Nahanni National Park Reserve, click here.